zalfyputra/pinnacle-ventures/README.md

 - Open a web browser.
 - Go to `http://localhost/phpmyadmin/`.
-- Log in with the default credentials (username: `root`, password: blank).

 ### 4. Create Database

 - Click on the "Databases" tab in phpMyAdmin.
-- Create a new database with an appropriate name for your project.
+- Create a new database called "KemjarA13".

-### 5. Import Database (if needed)
+### 5. Import Database

 If your project includes a database dump: